 Venus is the closest planet to Earth.
 Astronomers believe both planets share a similar origin, forming around the same time, with a rocky core, and made from the same spinning disc of gas and dust that was left around the Sun in the early days of the Solar system.

 Thanks to this, Earth and Venus ended up having some similarities, but at the same time, they also have plenty of significant and notable differences.
-Think of Venus like a sibling of Earth.
+Think of Venus as a sibling of Earth.
 They grew up together but ended up going in different directions in life.

 Let’s take at some quick facts about both planets in the following table.

 |Distance from the Sun (avg)||150 million km||108 million km|

 |Surface temperature (avg)||14 °C||464 °C|